mbusson/SassyPug/README.md

 - [x] Jade preprocessing
 - [x] Sass preprocessing
-- [x] jQuery and GSAP native support
+- [x] jQuery and GSAP native implementation
 - [x] Browserify, babelify and uglify Javascript files (automatically uses `build/app.js` for dev, `build/app.min.js` for prod)
 - [x] Livereload your CSS and JS (with browser-sync)
 - [x] Offers a stable and simple structure to manage and animate your contents